ehmicky/test-each/README.md

 Fires `callback` once for each possible combination of `inputs`.

-`callback` can do anything.
-A common use case is to define tests (using any test runner).
+A common use case for `callback` is to define tests (using any test runner).

 [`info`](#info) is an `object` whose properties can be used to generate [test titles](#names).